 Ah, but this isn’t one of those years.
 This year, American Airlines and US Airways are consummating their own union, and it’s far from perfect.

 Turns out the flight was operated by American — to a customer, a meaningless distinction, since American-US Airways has been pretending to be one airline for a while.

 “I waited for at least 15 minutes when she finally came back and told me that we’ve lost our seats and she’s unable to re-book us on the same seats/flights because she DOES NOT HAVE ACCESS TO AMERICAN AIRLINES’ inventory!

 I tried my best to hold my temper.
 Why in the world would you have the customer move forward with this decision if you CANNOT access American Airlines’ inventory?

 I questioned her actions and advice.
 Tried my best to remain calm.
-When I realized that I was defeated and the best course of action was to just get on a flight (our lodging for Japan was already paid for and I’d rather not lose that in the process as well), I asked her to book us a flight, any flight, even if it is coach.
+When I realized that I was defeated and the best course of action was to just get on a flight (our lodging for Japan was already paid for and I’d rather not lose that in the process as well), I asked her to book us a flight, any flight, even if it is coach for our honeymoon.

 She placed me back on hold.
 Five minutes later, I heard a “click,” radio silence and then the line went dead.
 She hung up on me.

 My husband and I are now without flights to Japan.
 We’ve spent money on hotels and the JR Pass, and we’re basically on the verge of losing $3,000 and all the time spent planning this trip.